ozwillo/ozwillo-datacore/README.md

 **Client Use** :

 Consume it and use it from a client : use the JSON/HTTP client of your own platform and / or your choice to call the DatacoreApi server using REST JSON/HTTP calls.
 Here are such clients that might help you :

-* in Java, the oasis-datacore-rest-cxf subproject provides a proxy-like cached client that uses the CXF service engine.
-Other service engines may be used in similar fashion, though some features (HTTP ETag-based caching, generic query request) require developing interceptors / handlers / filters.
-Otherwise, the JAXRS web client works well with the DatacoreApi and allows to do everything, though it is a bit more "barebone".
+In Java, the oasis-datacore-rest-cxf subproject provides a proxy-like cached client that uses the CXF service engine.
+Use it by loading its Spring (https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-rest-cxf/src/main/resources/oasis-datacore-rest-client-context.xml) and injecting DatacoreClientApi using ```@Autowired @Qualifier("datacoreApiCachedClient") private DatacoreClientApi datacoreApiClient;``` like done in https://github.com/pole-numerique/oasis-datacore/blob/master/oasis-datacore-rest-cxf/src/test/java/org/oasis/datacore/rest/api/client/DatacoreApiCXFClientTest.java .

+If it doesn't suit you, other Java service engines (such as Jersey, RESTEasy) may be used in similar fashion, though some features (HTTP ETag-based caching, generic query request) require developing interceptors / handlers / filters.
+Otherwise, the Java JAXRS web client works well with the DatacoreApi and allows to do everything, though it is a bit more "barebone".

-* you can use [Swagger codegen](https://github.com/wordnik/swagger-codegen) to generate DatacoreApi clients to various languages : php, ruby, python, Objective C, Flash...
+In other languages, you can use [Swagger codegen](https://github.com/wordnik/swagger-codegen) to generate DatacoreApi clients to various languages : php, ruby, python, Objective C, Flash...

-* at worst, you can talk to DatacoreApi server by writing the right JSON/HTTP requests, sending them to it and handling their responses.
+At worst, you can talk to DatacoreApi server by writing the right JSON/HTTP requests, sending them to it and handling their responses.

 Documentation